-To configure your CP card as a submodule, follow these steps:
+To configure your CP card as a submodule, ensure that the controller is shut down and follow these steps:

 - 1. Double-click the computer icon on the Windows taskbar.
-The Station Configuration Editor appears.
-The components screen should show the WinLC station and the CP card. - Select WinLC and click the Edit button to display the Edit Component dialog.
-You use this dialog to change the module name and index number for the WinLC controller. - 3.
+The Station Configuration Editor appears with WinLC in the second index. - 2.
+Select an empty index in the PC Station and click the Add button to display the Add Component dialog. - From the drop-down list, select the CP card to add to the station configuration and click OK.
+The Component Properties dialog appears.
+You can use this dialog to make changes to component properties such as baud rate if necessary.
+Click OK to add the component to the station. - 4.
+Select WinLC and click the Edit button to display the Edit Component dialog.
+You can use this dialog to change the index number for the WinLC controller. - 5.
 Click the Properties button to display the WinLC Properties dialog.